ewendel/elm-workshop/README.md

 You will also have to update the `view` function to accomodate for the new shape of our model.

+Now take a minute and pat yourself on the back for making an awesome game in Elm!

+>#### Optional:

-Refreshing the page every time you want to play another game is boring, so try to add a "restart game" button in the "Game over" view.
-Hint: it is common to have a top-level value called `init`.
+>Refreshing the page every time you want to play another game is boring, so try to add a "restart game" button in the "Game over" view.
+Hint: it is common to have a top-level value called `init` that contains the initial state of the `model`.

-Now, take a minute to pat yourself on the back for making an awesome game in Elm!

-## Level 6 - Let's get random!
+## Level 5 - Let's get random!

 You might have noticed that our game is kind of easy; the cards are in the same spots every time, and that's no fun!
 Let's make things more interesting by shuffling the deck of cards at the start of each game.